mcmonkeyprojects/sd-infinity-grid-generator-script/README.md

         - B: if your images are so big they're going off the edge, checking this option makes them smaller
         - C: if checked, you can zoom in/out of the page using your browser zoom (CTRL + Mouse Wheel) to change the UI size without affecting the image size
             - if unchecked, you can zoom in/out to change the size of the images.
+    - You can also click on any image to view it fullscreen and see its metadata (if included in output).

 #### Expanding Later